Reporter Outreach Logo

 to results

-What happened: Qooper had a solid content library but minimal organic traffic — the content existed, but Google didn't trust the domain enough to rank it.
-Within 6 months of consistent digital PR, the authority from high-DR editorial placements gave Google the confidence signal to promote content it had previously ignored.
-The result was exponential: traffic didn't just grow, it compounded as Google promoted existing pages that previously sat on pages 3–5.
+What happened: Qooper had a solid content library but minimal organic traffic — the content existed, but search engines didn't trust the domain enough to rank it.
+Within 6 months of a consistent link building campaign, the authority from high-DR editorial placements gave Google the confidence signal to promote content it had previously ignored.
+The result was exponential: traffic didn't just grow, it compounded as Google promoted existing pages that previously sat on pages 3–5 in the search rankings.
 Full case study →

 Why it was fast: Strong existing content.
 Good on-page SEO.
-The domain just needed authority — link building was the missing piece.
+The domain just needed authority — building links was the missing piece, not a band-aid.

 BloomsyBox — eCommerce